magezil/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 * This script kills the process 7-highlander

 ### 100-process_and_pid_file
-*

-### 100-process_and_pid_file
+* This script creates a file with its pid, displays `To infinity and beyond` indefinitely
+  * Displays `I hate the kill command` when receive a SIGTERM
+  * Displays `Y U no love me?!" when get SIGINT
-* This script creates a file with its pid, displays message indefinitely, displays another message when receive a SIGTERM, displays another message when get SIGINT, deletes file when receive a SIGQUIT or SIGTERM signal
+  * Deletes file with pid when receive a SIGQUIT or SIGTERM signal
+* Usage: `sudo ./100-process_and_pid_file`